MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-overview.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-## Lakehouse SQL endpoint
+## Lakehouse SQL analytics endpoint

-The Lakehouse creates a serving layer by automatically generating a SQL endpoint and a default dataset during creation.
+The Lakehouse creates a serving layer by automatically generating a SQL analytics endpoint and a default dataset during creation.
 This new see-through functionality allows user to work directly on top of the Delta tables in the lake to provide a frictionless and performant experience all the way from data ingestion to reporting.

 An important distinction between default warehouse is that it's a read-only experience and doesn't support the full T-SQL surface area of a transactional data warehouse.
-Note that only the tables in Delta format are available in the SQL endpoint.
-Parquet, CSV, and other formats can't be queried using the SQL endpoint.
+Note that only the tables in Delta format are available in the SQL analytics endpoint.
+Parquet, CSV, and other formats can't be queried using the SQL analytics endpoint.
 If you don't see your table, convert it to Delta format.

 ## Automatic table discovery and registration